 Watch out for unripe bananas, and yes, eating bananas will bulk up your poo due to insoluble fiber.
 You may want to trust more in bananas if you have problems with irregular bowel movements.
 Use water as your pooping compass.

-When you eat a bowl of banana pudding for dessert, make sure the pudding part is represented well, and drink a glass of water afterward.
+When you eat a bowl of banana pudding for dessert, make sure you have enough pudding, and drink a glass of water afterward.

 Subscribe to Our Weekly Newsletter